 - Ctrl+left-drag = the segment extension/retraction is free (does not snap to bar boundaries)

 Edit Mode Tool

 The Edit Mode tool - also known as the selection tool - allows you to drag a rectangular selection box that selects multiple segments.
-You can then move the selection as a group by dragging horizontally.
+You can then handle the selection as a group.

 - Ctrl+left-click on any segment you want to remove from the selection group